StanHsu0522/unix_programing_asm_practice_x86/README.md

 5. Stack Pointer register **SP**
         Pointer to the top of the stack.
 6. Stack Base Pointer register **BP**
-        Used to point to the base of the stack.
+        Used to point to the base of the stack (stack frame).
 7. Source Index register **SI**
         Used as a pointer to a source in stream operations.
 8. Destination Index register **DI**